 Before conditioning, Pavlov’s entrance was a neutral stimulus (NS) that did not trigger a response in the dogs.
 However, after repeatedly bringing food, an unconditioned stimulus (US), with him whenever he entered the room, the entrance became a conditioned stimulus (CS) that could trigger the dogs to salivate involuntarily, which was called the conditioned response (CR).

-Fear conditioning one form of classical conditioning.
-It involves learning that certain environmental stimuli (CS) predict the occurrence of aversive events (CR)1.
+Fear conditioning, a form of classical conditioning, involves learning that certain environmental stimuli (CS) can predict the occurrence of aversive events (CR)1.

-Although meant to be a survival mechanism, unchecked conditioning fear may contribute to disorders of fear and anxiety in humans, such as panic disorder, specific phobias or post-traumatic stress disorder (PTSD)3.
+Although meant to be a survival mechanism, unchecked conditioned fear may contribute to disorders of fear and anxiety in humans, such as panic disorder, specific phobias or post-traumatic stress disorder (PTSD)3.